Hire by country

 Hire in Bulgaria without an entity

 Bulgaria is the most EU-integrated country in this set, simplifying cross-border invoicing, data residency, and travel.
 Sofia and Plovdiv host substantial outsourcing and software hubs.
 With Eurozone adoption from 2026, FX risk on BGN payroll disappears entirely.
+Note: Merot operates as EOR in North Macedonia and Kosovo; for Bulgaria we provide hiring advisory and partner with vetted local payroll providers.

 Capital